deborahlim/tgc-assignment-1/README.md

 - San Serif fonts are chosen are they enhance readability and look clean.
 - This is important as the information stands out more to the user
-- Specifically Open Sans, Verdana
+- Specifically Helvetica Neue, Arial, Helvetica